ninezerozeronine/chip-computer/sphinx_docs/modules/clock.rst

 method doesn't satisfy this constraint as control signal changes (which happen a short delay after the rising edge of control_clock) would occur after data_clock had gone low.
-The delay is introduced by the EEPROMS settling after a new instruction/flag/micro-step  value goes onto thier address lines.
-This demonstares the problem:
+The delay is introduced by the EEPROMS settling after a new instruction/flag/micro-step  value goes onto their address lines.
+This demonstrates the problem:

 .. image:: images/clock/inverted_data_clock_problem.png